stendavidson/React-Mockup/README.md

 Sten Healey

 ## Description
 This react web application is a website prototype of a hypothetical football club "Canberra FC".
 This has no integrated backend services (database or microservice APIs) however it does behave as though it is a fully functional website.
 This includes fully functional navigation, search bar, complex transitions, messages and responses to user input.
+This was implemented simply as a learning excercise.

 ## Prerequisites
 In order to execute this application Node.js must be installed locally.
 This can be downloaded from the [Node.js](https://nodejs.org/en/download/prebuilt-installer) website.